Evaluating perturbation robustness of generative systems that use COBOL code inputs: Perturbations

 Here, we discuss the perturbations of COBOL code that we implement.
 See \hyperref[sec:appendix]{Appendix} Table~\ref{tab:method_examples} for a full description and examples of inputs and outputs.
 As noted in Section~\ref{sec:introduction}, the perturbations are chosen because they are meaning-preserving and cover a range of aspects of observed stylistic and grammatical variations, as suggested by domain experts and client feedback, and are not claimed to be `complete'; additional methods can be added if desired.
 We use the term \textbf{perturbation pipeline} here to refer to the procedure of applying perturbations to a given corpus of input examples (discussed in Sections~\ref{sec:evaluation}, ~\ref{ssec:benchmark_construction}) in a specific way.
 These perturbed instances are then run through the same generative system, and then analyzed to measure robustness.

 Throughout, we use the notation $X$ to represent input COBOL code text, and $\Delta$ to represent a perturbation method function.
 Thus, $X'=\Delta(X)$ is the result of applying method $\Delta$ on $X$.
 Further notation is discussed in Section~\ref{ssec:metric_notation}.
+By definition, $\Delta(X)$ will always be valid COBOL code that is functionally equivalent to $X$.